mountaineerbr/shellChatGPT/README.md

 ### API Host Configuration

-If the host address is different from teh defaults, we need editing the script configuration file `.chatgpt.conf`.
+If the host address is different from the defaults, we need editing the script configuration file `.chatgpt.conf`.

     vim ~/.chatgpt.conf